MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 Looking at the inputs, we have the friend's address, the marketplace object, and the value for our coin split.
 For the commands, we split off the coin, call the market place function, send the gas coin and one object, grab our address (via `sui::tx_context::sender`), and then send the remaining object to ourselves.
 For simplicity, we are referring to the package names by name, but note, that in reality they would be referenced by the package's Object ID.

-To walk through this let's first look at the our memory locations, for the gas object, inputs, and results
+To walk through this let's first look at the memory locations for the gas object, inputs, and results.
 ```
 Gas Coin: sui::coin::Coin<SUI> { id: gas_coin, balance: sui::balance::Balance<SUI> { value: 1_000_000u64 } }
 Inputs: [